 - Do not drink and drive.

-- If you are drinking, catch a ride with a friend who is not, take the T, call an Uber, Lyft or Taxi.
+- If you are drinking, catch a ride with a friend who is not, take the T, or call an Uber, Lyft, or Taxi.

 - Consider an overnight stay.
-If attending a party at a friend or family member’s home, consider asking to stay overnight.
+Consider asking to stay overnight if attending a party at a friend or family member’s home.